• Skip to primary navigation

 • cinnamon sugar (for topping the foam)

 Artificial flavours will not cut it for me.
 This recipe uses canned pumpkin and homemade pumpkin spice.
-I use the recipe mix from Food Network, my favourite magazine of all!!
+I use the recipe mix from Food Network.
+Also known as pumpkin pie spice, it is a combination of cinnamon, nutmeg, allspice, ginger, and cloves.

 I don’t have a fancy espresso machine, do you?
-I would LOVE one, but unfortunately, in order for that to happen, it has to come with a LARGER kitchen!
-So at this point, a new house is not in the budget.
-But don’t let that stop you from making lattes.
+No worries, don’t let that stop you from making homemade lattes.
 It’s easier than you think.

 How To Make The Best Homemade Pumpkin Latte

 To heat the milk you can use a pot on the stove, or even a microwave if you prefer.
-This (affiliate) handheld milk frother does an excellent job of creating lots of thick foam for topping your drinks.
+A handheld milk frother does an excellent job of creating lots of thick foam for topping your drinks.

 Feel free to use any type of milk you wish, I used 1%.
 Non-dairy options work too.

 Mix some canned pumpkin with the spice mix.
-I used some agave to sweeten, but go ahead and use honey or sugar if you like.
+I used some agave to sweeten it, but go ahead and use honey or sugar if you like.

 Mix the pumpkin into the hot coffee (no it won’t be lumpy), add the hot milk, top with foam, sprinkle on some cinnamon sugar for topping, and there you have it.